aces/Loris/modules/mri_violations/test/TestPlan.md

     Problem : 'Could not identify scan type', 'Visit Label does not exist',
     'Protocol Violation', 'CandID and PSCID do not match' and 'CandID does not exist').
-    Ensure that the link under the 'Problem' column bring you to:
+    Ensure that the link under the 'Problem' column brings you to:
-     - the 'MRI Protocol Check Violations' page listing all violations when the link is 'Protocol Violation' (check that correct scan information are set in the filters of that page)
+     - the 'MRI Protocol Check Violations' page listing all violations when the link is 'Protocol Violation' (check that correct scan information is set in the filters of that page)
-     - the 'MRI Protocol Violations' page listing all protocol violations with the MRI protocol parameters showing as a first table (check that correct scan information are set in the filters of that page) [Manual Testing]
+     - the 'MRI Protocol Violations' page listing all protocol violations with the MRI protocol parameters showing as a first table (check that correct scan information is set in the filters of that page) [Manual Testing]
 4. MRI Protocol Violations page check Selection Filter results for each of DCCID, PSCID, PatientName, SeriesUID, Time Run, Series Description